• Skip to primary navigation

 Best Sides to Pair with Buffalo Casserole

-This dish brings serious heat and richness-these sides help balance it out.
+This dish brings serious heat and richness-these sides help balance it out, with crisp, hydrating sides like celery and carrot sticks to cool the palate.

 A close-up photograph of a loaded chicken wing casserole in a black rectangular Le Creuset baking dish.
 The casserole has layers of shredded chicken, melted cheese, crispy bacon strips, and is topped with white sour cream drizzle and fresh green chopped scallions.
 The dish has a golden-brown, bubbling top layer.
 In the background, there is a small white bowl of additional sour cream, fresh green scallions in a small glass container, and a dark gray cloth napkin.
 The casserole has a portion cut and served on a small white plate in the upper right corner.
 The dish is photographed on a dark wooden surface, with fresh green scallions partially visible in the bottom right corner.
 The lighting is warm and directional, highlighting the glossy, cheesy surface of the casserole.
 Save for Later!